MantisAI/nervaluate/README.md

 ## Continuous Integration

-BREDS runs a continuous integration (CI) on all pull requests.
+nervaluate runs a continuous integration (CI) on all pull requests.
 This means that if you open a pull request (PR), a full  test suite is run on your PR:

 - The code is formatted using `black`
 - Linting is done using `pyling` and `flake8`